Life in Balance

 I’ve recently recognized that everything I plan to do will take at least twice as long as I think it should.
 This has been very tough area for me to accept – I want it all done, and done perfectly.
 So I’m working on doing the best I can and letting the other stuff go.

 4. Take care of my body and mind.
-There’s a reason they tell you to put your own oxygen mask first before assisting others.
-If I’m not at my best, then I can’t achieve my goals and help my clients to achieve theirs.
+There’s a reason they tell you to put your own oxygen mask on first before assisting others.
+If I’m not at my best, then I can’t achieve my goals and help my students to achieve theirs.
 So I have made exercise and meditation non-negotiable commitments in my life.

 5. Keep a gratitude journal.
 This practice has a strong connection to feelings of happiness and optimism.
 Every night I write three to five experiences from the day for which I’m grateful, no matter how small.
 By doing so, I’m training my brain to savor positive experiences, rather than letting them just slip away.